-For bullying initiated off campus and received on campus (e.g. cyberbullying), the Center only has authority to impose disciplinary measures if the bullying substantially disrupted the educational environment or poses a true threat.
-In all other cases of off campus bullying received on campus, The Center may only take corrective measures as described in items five through eight above.
+For bullying initiated off campus and received on campus (e.g., cyber bullying), the Center only has the authority to impose disciplinary measure if the bullying substantially disrupted the educational environment of poses a true threat.
+In all other cases of off campus bullying received on campus, the Center may only take corrective measure as described in items five through eight above.

 If the perpetrator is a school staff member, the Center shall take appropriate disciplinary action including, but not limited to; a reprimand, modification of duties (only if allowed by applicable policy, the negotiated agreement, and/or the individuals contract), suspension, or a recommendation for termination/discharge in accordance with any applicable law.